3205 Fulton Rd., Cleveland, OH 44109, US

 Youth Faith Formation (PSR)

 Children’s Faith Formation at the parish includes the Parish School of Religion (PSR) & Sacramental Preparation for First Reconciliation, First Eucharist, and Confirmation.
 Through small group classes, we provide pre-kindergarten to eighth grade students with catechesis and sacramental preparation.
 Classes run September through April and are held on Sunday mornings.
-For more details and to register your child or family member for PSR and/or sacramental preparation, please call the parish office or contact Maria Wancata at mwancata@srsk8.net.
+For more details and to register your child or family member for PSR and/or sacramental preparation, please call the parish office or contact Fr.
+James Chia at frchia@saintroccocleveland.com.

 Youth Faith Formation (PSR)